What Islam says about Panic-Buying, Hoarding and Hiking Prices

 In our context, when a shopkeeper suddenly starts charging 5x the normal price for essentials such as toilet roll (even though there is no discernible change in its supply or stock) then that is also deeply unfair.
 This behaviour is to be condemned and not something Muslims should engage in.

-I am careful however to note that the Prophet, when asked to intervene to fix prices, refused and said: “Allah is the one Who fixes prices, Who withholds, gives lavishly and provides, and I hope that when I meet Allah, none of you will have any claim on me for an injustice regarding blood or property.”
+“Allah is the one Who fixes prices, Who withholds, gives lavishly and provides, and I hope that when I meet Allah, none of you will have any claim on me for an injustice regarding blood or property.”
 (Tirmidhi)

 The point being, that where, as a direct result of changes in supply or demand, a tradesman changes his prices then the normal position is that its his decision to do that.
 In time the market will decide if he’s right by buying from him or not.